-Critical Minimum Optimum Maximum

-< 32 avail (32 to 37 (38 to 45 (all 46
+Critical Minimum Optimum Maximum < 32 avail (32 to 37 available) (38 to 45 available) (all 46 available)

-available) available) available)

 Whilst the desire is to maintain full availability where possible, it is recognised that the requirement of 46 appliances provides the ability to manage a number of simultaneous incidents, long term sustainability for protracted incidents and to maintain competence levels through training.
 Therefore on a normal daily basis, the optimum level is acceptable to enable the Service to cover these requirements.
-In 2018/19 optimum crewing levels were maintained 71% of the time which was achieved by utilising the Operational Staffing Reserve and other available staffing resources to maximise benefit on a daily basis.
+In 2019/20 optimum crewing levels were maintained 69% of the time which was achieved by utilising the Operational Staffing Reserve and other available staffing resources to maximise benefit on a daily basis.